agapasieka/Google-Kubernetes-Engine/gke_ingress_services/README.md

 # Overview

-In this lab, you learn how to perform the following tasks:
+In this lab, you will perform the following tasks:

 * Observe Kubernetes DNS in action.
 * Define various service types (ClusterIP, NodePort, LoadBalancer) in manifests along with label selectors to connect to existing labeled Pods and deployments, deploy those to a cluster, and test connectivity.